 Making a white sauce takes just minutes.
 All you need is butter, flour, milk, a saucepan and a simple whisk.

-You can also easily jazz things up, adding other ingredients such as a little wine and sliced mushrooms for a gourmet mushroom sauce or how about adding garlic and Parmesan for a topper for green beans?
+You can also easily jazz things up, adding other ingredients such as a little wine and sliced mushrooms for a gourmet mushroom sauce.
+How about adding garlic and Parmesan for a topper for green beans?
 If you add cheese, you have a velvety-smooth cheese sauce that goes perfectly over broccoli or that can be used to make cheesy scalloped potatoes or tasty homemade macaroni and cheese.

-Truly, the sky is the limit and imaginative cooks find many uses for basic white sauce and its for fancier counterparts, adding both taste and texture to many foods.
+The sky is the limit and imaginative cooks find many uses for basic white sauce and its fancier counterparts, adding both taste and texture to many foods.
 It's the go-to base for sauces, fillings, gravies, and toppers.

-4. Adjust heat until mixture is gently bubbling.
+- Adjust the heat until the mixture is gently bubbling.

-5. Continue cooking and stirring until white sauce is thickened.
-The stirring is key to prevent the milk from sticking to the bottom of the pan and burning.
+- Continue cooking and stirring until white sauce is thickened.
+Stirring is key to prevent the milk from sticking to the bottom of the pan and burning.